 Monitoring by an ARC won’t be possible

 The major drawback is that it won't be eligible for monitoring with a police response.
 Regulations state that in order for any alarm to be rigged up to the emergency services it must be installed by a qualified engineer.
 If you install it yourself then only you and nominated keyholders will be notified by the App.
 If you’d like to know more, here’s our blog on Self-Monitored vs Monitored alarms.

 You might not install it properly

 While the DIY option may sound easy, it can be trickier than expected.
 You need to make sure you know where sensors should be placed in order to be effective while ensuring they won’t constantly trigger false alarms.
 And if you have no tools and little DIY experience, tasks like drilling the external warning device to the wall could prove to be a headache.

 Many dedicated alarm systems need to be professionally installed.
 These tend to meet UK and European industry standards in physical robustness, tamper proofing, environmental impact, false alarm reduction and sensor reliability.

-While DIY options are usually off-the-shelf kits that do more than just security.
-Often advertised as smart hubs rather than smart alarms, they’re seen more as lifestyle devices with security.
+DIY options are usually off-the-shelf kits that do more than just security.
+Often advertised as smart hubs rather than smart alarms, they’re lifestyle devices with security.
 While the versatility of these is great, they may not offer the same reliability and security.

-Boundary will be in the fairly unique position of offering a dedicated smart intruder alarm, conforming to EN50131 Grade 2, which can be DIY installed or professionally installed and conform to EN50131 Grade 2.
+Boundary will be in the fairly unique position of offering a dedicated smart intruder alarm, which can be DIY installed or professionally installed and conform to EN50131 Grade 2.

 Pros of a Professional installation